rej0gam/trident-vision-demo/README.md

 Most re-ID papers flex numbers like 99% accuracy.
 But here’s the catch:

 >- If the system mislabels 10 frames in a 1,500-frame video, that’s just a 0.66% error rate.
 On paper, that’s 99.4% accuracy.
 To a human watching the video, it looks like the system “broke” the moment it shows a wrong ID.
 This demo exists to bridge that gap, so you can experience both the strengths and the imperfections of real-world re-ID.

+>- > 🛠️ Built entirely from scratch for public demonstration purposes.
+> 🧠 Features include async I/O, YOLO-based detection, re-ID pipelines, and preview of a memory-efficient occlusion tracking system.

+---

+This repo represents the cleanroom version of techniques I've used in advanced object detection pipelines, including:
+- Async video frame ingestion (imageio/threaded)
+- Real-time detection and tracking visualization
+- Lightweight Streamlit frontend for demo/testing
+- Hooks for future integration of novel metrics (occlusion, temporal confidence, correction tracking)

 ## Features